jwestfall69/tapto-neogeo-mv-ic/README.md

 Wire up the USB-to-TTL cable with the NFC Reader.
 The pinout for serial is on the silk screen on the *underside* of the board.
 Details on getting TapTo setup can be found on the [TapTo Wiki](https://tapto.wiki/Getting_Started), as well as info on how to program the NFC Cards.

 I would suggest installing the TapTo phone app.
 It makes it really easy to configure TapTo and write cards.
-Additionally, under settings change the Reader mode to `Insert`.
+Additionally, under settings in the phone app, change the Reader mode to `Insert`.
 This makes so when you insert the card it will load the game, when you remove the card it will cause MiSTer to return to its main menu.

 ### Install NFC Reader
-Using the M3 x 4mm screws install the NFC reader onto the 3d printed part as show.<br>
+Using the M3 x 4mm screws, install the NFC reader onto the 3d printed part as show.<br>

 ![nfc reader installed](images/nfc_reader_installed.jpg)

-At this point you install the MV-IC back into your cabinet.
+At this point you can install the MV-IC back into your cabinet.
 The lower 3d printed part should protrude a bit outside of the cabinet's control panel.
-I designed it this way to make it easier to know when you have the NFC card lined up correctly for insertion.
+I designed it this way to make it easier to know when you have the NFC card lined up correctly for insertion without having to look under the control panel.